Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 What is a roadmap?

 A visual roadmap is a communication tool.
-They’re created and presented to get all stakeholders, executives and your entire team aligned on one strategy so they can do their most impactful work.
+They're created and presented to get all stakeholders and your entire team aligned on one strategy.

 And with the right tool, you can roll up all those different strategies into one master view that allows you to see how all these pieces are connected and aligned with the high-level plan of the company.